4 easy actions to curb the dryness of your curls

 Curly hair tends to be dryer because the sebum (this natural oily substance that forms a protective film) is unable to slide along the hair as it is stopped by the bends and curls.

-It’s thus more difficult to maintain its natural hydratation and it tends to be more brittle.
+It’s more difficult to maintain its natural hydratation and it tends to be more brittle.

 So here’s a couple of tricks to avoid losing all of this precious moisture.
 These tips aren’t revolutionary but combined with a good hair care routine can make a world of difference.